Most Eco-Friendly Cities

 • Zero Waste Goal - San Francisco has set an ambitious goal to achieve zero waste by 2020, with comprehensive recycling and composting programs.

-• Public Transit System - The city has a robust public transit system, including buses, trains, and cable cars, which helps reduce traffic congestion and emissions.
+• Public Transit - The city offers a robust public transportation network, including buses, trains, and cable cars, reducing the need for personal vehicles.

 Sweden